turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

     may think this is overkill for something so simple, but my advice is to never take shortcuts.
 If you are going to do something, then do it right in the first place.
 In addition, the beauty of Rust's zero cost abstractions, is that we can leverage the type system for zero runtime costs (if done right).

+**TransferReceiver** trait
+- represents the contract API required by the transfer receiver contract

 **ResolveTransferCall** trait
-- specifies the private callback interface used as part of the transfer call workflow
+- specifies the **private* callback interface used as part of the transfer call workflow
+- the key word here to notice is **private**
 - private means that even though the function is exposed on the contract, only the contract itself is allowed to call the function.
 If any other account tries to call the private function, then it should fail.

-**TransferReceiver** trait
-- represents the contract API required by the transfer receiver contract
+- **NOTE**: the callback function signature is not explicitly defined by the FT standard (NEP-141).
+I am presenting to you my implementation, but you may choose to name your callback whatever you want

 ## Show Me the Code
 You can refer to the full source code on github.
 I will be reviewing the most important parts of the code below.